Jawaharlal Nehru: Salt satyagraha success

 The salt satyagraha ("pressure for reform through passive resistance") succeeded in attracting world attention.
 Indian, British, and world opinion increasingly recognised the legitimacy of the claims by the Congress party for independence.
 Nehru considered the salt satyagraha the high-water mark of his association with Gandhi, and felt its lasting importance was in changing the attitudes of Indians:

 Of course these movements exercised tremendous pressure on the British Government and shook the government machinery.
 But the real importance, to my mind, lay in the effect they had on our own people, and especially the village masses. ...
 Non-cooperation dragged them out of the mire and gave them self-respect and self-reliance. ...
 They acted courageously and did not submit so easily to unjust oppression; their outlook widened and they began to think a little in terms of India as a whole. ...
 It was a remarkable transformation and the Congress, under Gandhi's leadership, must have the credit for it.

-Electoral politics, Europe, and economics: 1936–1938

-Nehru's trip to Europe in 1936 happened to be the turning point in his political and economic mindset.
-It's the visit that sparked his interest in Marxism and his socialist thought pattern.
-Time later spent incarcerated enabled him to research Marxism more deeply.
-Appealed by its ideas but repelled by some of its tactics, he never could bring himself to buy Karl Marx's words as revealed gospel.
-However, from that time on, the benchmark of his economic view remained Marxist, adapted, where necessary, to Indian circumstances.

-Nehru spent the early months of 1936 in Switzerland visiting his ailing wife in Lausanne, where she died in March.
-While in Europe, he became very concerned with the possibility of another world war.
-At that time, he emphasised that, in the event of war, India's place was alongside the democracies, though he insisted India could only fight in support of Great Britain and France as a free country.

-At its 1936 Lucknow session, despite opposition from the newly elected Nehru as the party president, the Congress party agreed to contest the provincial elections to be held in 1937 under the Government of India Act 1935.
-The elections brought the Congress party to power in a majority of the provinces with increased popularity and power for Nehru.
-Since the Muslim League under Muhammad Ali Jinnah (who was to become the creator of Pakistan) had fared badly at the polls, Nehru declared that the only two parties that mattered in India were the British colonial authorities and the Congress.
-Jinnah's statements that the Muslim League was the third and "equal partner" within Indian politics were widely rejected.
-Nehru had hoped to elevate Maulana Azad as the preeminent leader of Indian Muslims, but Gandhi, who continued to treat Jinnah as the voice of Indian Muslims, undermined him in this.